yushiangfu/study-notes/~network.md

 ### bind()

-TCP and UDP protocols introduce the port concept in the transport layer, different from the physical port that connects to the network cable.
+TCP and UDP protocols introduce ports in the transport layer, separate from physical network ports.
-Every service occupies at least one port when it sets up the server with the help of **bind()**.
+When setting up a server, each service occupies at least one port using the `bind()` function.
-The common TCP ports are 80 (HTTP), 8080 (HTTPS), 22 (SSH), 53 (DNS), etc.
+Common TCP ports include 80 (HTTP), 8080 (HTTPS), 22 (SSH), 53 (DNS), and more.
-The caller can opt not to provide the port, and **bind()** will prepare a valid one in that case.
+If the caller does not specify a port, `bind()` will assign a valid port automatically.

 ```
   server